Marie Ruthven, Countess of Atholl

-Marie Ruthven, Countess of Atholl was a Scottish aristocrat.
+Marie Ruthven, Countess of Atholl, was a Scottish aristocrat.

-She was a daughter of William Ruthven, 1st Earl of Gowrie and Dorothea Stewart, the oldest daughter of Henry Stewart, 1st Lord Methven and Janet Stewart, a daughter of John Stewart, 2nd Earl of Atholl.
+She was a daughter of William Ruthven, 1st Earl of Gowrie, and Dorothea Stewart, the oldest daughter of Henry Stewart, 1st Lord Methven, and Janet Stewart, a daughter of John Stewart, 2nd Earl of Atholl.

 First marriage

 In 1578 she married John Stewart, 5th Earl of Atholl (d.
-1595), son of John Stewart, 4th Earl of Atholl and Margaret Fleming.
+1595), son of John Stewart, 4th Earl of Atholl, and Margaret Fleming.
+The wedding was celebrated as Perth with dancing and masques.

 On 14 November 1578 she wrote as "Marie Countas of Atholl" to Barbara Stewart, Lady Weem, the wife of James Menzies of Weem and her husband's aunt, to invite her to Cupar to describe to her the fashion and manners of a place where she intended to travel.

 She had five daughters with John Stewart: